SB5665/Rb_Evangelista-Sison-IV/README.md

 The Talent page will give the grasp on the many talents that can be found in Hololive.

-The Time line page will be a time line of events starting from the founding of the comapny to recent events.
+The Time line page will be a time line of events starting from the founding of the company to recent events.

 The Music page will be filled with albums and covers that the idols have created.